 You will receive training on the most up to date thinking for teaching across the primary subjects from experts in their field.

 Weekly training sessions provide an opportunity for linking theory to practice and meeting up with your fellow trainees to share and to work collaboratively.
 It also provides you with the ongoing supportive relationship with the SCITT team.

-Full cohort sessions are based at one of our training centres at Farlingaye High School, Kesgrave High School, Whitehouse Community Primary School or one of our partner primary schools in the Ipswich area.
+Full cohort sessions are based at one of our training centres at Farlingaye High School or Kesgrave High School.

 You will be provided with regular formative feedback to help you progress in your teaching skills through: